maxturer/digital-art/README.md

+# Digital Art
-#Digital Art: Intro to creative coding for aritsts, programmers, or both
+## Intro to creative coding for aritsts, programmers, or both